 2014-2015 Film Program: Application Guidelines

 Rolling admissions: Admission decisions are made on a rolling basis.
-To be considered for Fall 2014 matriculation and financial aid, applications must be received by 11:59 p.m.
-August 1, 2014.
+To be considered for Winter/Spring 2015 matriculation and financial aid, applications must be received by 11:59 p.m.
+Nov.
+1, 2014.

 To be considered for Winter/Spring 2015 matriculation and financial aid, applications must be received by November 1, 2014.